 Scott Heather was named the head coach of the Bucknell baseball program on June 18, 2012, succeeding the retiring Gene Depew.
 Heather spent the previous eight years as an assistant coach at Bucknell, helping the Bison to a pair of Patriot League Tournament titles and NCAA appearances.

-A former pitcher at the University of Arkansas, Heather has served as the pitching coach throughout his tenure at Bucknell.
-Under his direction, the Bison pitching staff has posted an ERA of under 4.50 on three occasions.
-The staff had a 4.30 ERA in 2006, marking the team's lowest since 1983 (4.10), and it ranked fourth in the Patriot League with a solid 4.65 ERA this past spring.
+A former pitcher at the University of Arkansas, Heather served as the pitching coach during the first eight years of his tenure at Bucknell.
+The staff had a 4.30 ERA in 2006, marking the team's lowest since 1983 (4.10).
+The strong pitching has continued with last year's 3.44 team ERA ranking second in the Patriot League and 73rd nationally.

-During his tenure, Heather has tutored a number of outstanding pitchers, including 2011 Patriot League Pitcher of the Year Ryan Ebner.
+During his tenure as pitching coach, Heather tutored a number of outstanding hurlers, including 2011 Patriot League Pitcher of the Year Ryan Ebner.
 Additionally, Heather oversaw the development of 2008 graduates Jason Buursma and Mathew Wilson.
 Those two former Bison claimed back-to-back Patriot League ERA titles, while Buursma earned a pair of First Team All-Patriot League selections as a relief pitcher.
 Wilson, who was the 2007 Patriot League ERA champion, broke the school record for career shutouts and pitched a complete-game shutout against nationally ranked Florida State in the 2008 NCAA Tournament.

 Heather has had the opportunity to see Bison pitchers selected in three Major League Baseball Drafts since his arrival in Lewisburg in August 2004.
 Buursma was drafted in 2007 (42nd round by Seattle Mariners) and 2008 (25th round by St. Louis Cardinals), while Kyle Walter was selected in the 18th round of the 2006 draft by the Toronto Blue Jays.

-In addition to his duties with the Bucknell pitching staff, Heather has served as the program's recruiting coordinator and has assisted with all fundraising projects during his time with the Bison.
+In addition to his duties with the Bucknell pitching staff, Heather served as the program's recruiting coordinator and assisted with all fundraising projects during his time as a Bison assistant.

 Prior to his stint as an assistant at Bucknell, Heather served as an assistant coach at Arkansas-Fort Smith from 1999 to 2004.